EXCLUSIVE-U.S. DEA 'most interested' in U.S. investors in Canadian marijuana firms

 "You can invest in pharmaceutical companies (whose drugs are not approved) in the United States.
 This is just another medicine."

-Canadian producer OrganiGram has nearly doubled in value since listing on Aug.
-25. Meanwhile, Bedrocan was the second-most actively traded stock on the TSX venture exchange on its market debut on the same day.
+Canadian producer OrganiGram Holdings Inc has nearly doubled in value since listing on Aug.
+25. Meanwhile, Bedrocan Cannabis Corp was the second-most actively traded stock on the TSX venture exchange on its market debut on the same day.

 Roughly 30 percent of OrganiGram's shares are held by U.S. investors.
-Other producers also reported high levels of U.S. investment in their shares and capital raising.
+Other producers also reported high levels of U.S. investment in their shares and capital raisings.

 Toronto-based PharmaCan Capital, one of the most active investors in the Canadian market and likely to go public itself, said it raised about 35 percent of its capital outside Canada.